 Here are some measures to take to desensitize a dog:

-The first thing to rid your dog off is the fear of the sound, there are two ways to this you can either record the sound of your cleaner and or YouTube the sound loudly for your dog.
+The first thing to rid your dog off is the fear of the sound of a vacuum, there are two ways to this you can either record the sound of your cleaner or find a YouTube video with that sound, and then play it loudly for your dog.

 Play the sound repeatedly for your dog, increasing and decreasing the volume until you can put up the sound of the cleaner and there is no reaction of fear from your dog.

 Get Your Dog Familiar With Seeing the Vacuum